honestBuilds/flow-music-player-for-elementor/readme.txt

    == Description ==

-   Flow Music Player for Elementor is a powerful and flexible music player plugin.
+   Flow Music Player for Elementor sis a powerful and flexible music player plugin.

    == Installation ==